Daniel Webster: Taylor administration, 1849–1850

 Having only tepidly endorsed Taylor's campaign, Webster was excluded from the new administration's Cabinet and was not consulted on major appointments.
 After the 1848 election, the fate of the territories acquired in the Mexican-American War became a major subject of debate in Congress, as Northern and Southern leaders quarreled over the extension of slavery.
 In January 1850, Clay introduced a plan which combined the major subjects under discussion.
 His legislative package included the admission of California as a free state, the cession by Texas of some of its northern and western territorial claims in return for debt relief, the establishment of New Mexico and Utah territories, a ban on the importation of slaves into the District of Columbia for sale, and a more stringent fugitive slave law.
 The plan faced opposition from strongly pro-slavery Southern leaders like Calhoun and anti-slavery Northerners like William Seward and Salmon Chase.
 President Taylor also opposed Clay's proposal, since he favored granting California statehood immediately and denied the legitimacy of Texas's claims over New Mexico.

 Clay had won Webster's backing for his proposal before presenting it to Congress, and Webster provided strong support for Clay's bill in the Senate.
-In a speech that became known as the "Seventh of March" speech, Webster attacked Northerners and Southerners alike for stirring up tensions over slavery.
+In what became known as the "Seventh of March Speech", Webster attacked Northerners and Southerners alike for stirring up tensions over slavery.
 He admonished Northerners for obstructing the return of fugitive slaves but attacked Southern leaders for openly contemplating secession.
 After the speech, Webster was bitterly attacked by New England abolitionists.
 Theodore Parker complained, "No living man has done so much to debauch the conscience of the nation," while Horace Mann described Webster as "a fallen star!
 Lucifer descending from Heaven!"
 In contrast to that view, James G. Blaine wrote a few decades later:

 The debate over Clay's compromise proposal continued into July 1850, when Taylor suddenly and unexpectedly died of an illness.